 Tennis Courts Open

-The Tennis Court will be open after 3 pm Monday-Friday and all day Saturday and Sunday.
+The Tennis Court are open after 3 pm Monday-Friday and all day Saturday and Sunday.
 You must sign a waiver in the office before playing tennis.
 Masks are required when you come into the clubhouse.
 No exceptions.

 Due to construction, enter from the west side door.